 On top of that, we’ve done extensive research on the data collected when someone says “how they heard about us” on our signup page.
 I fell out of my chair smiling when I saw that we are consistently getting 26-33% of our weekly signups from someone who heard about us from a “Friend, Colleague, or Family member” (and yes we automatically rotate which dropdown option is on the top).
 In fact, some weeks we are getting more signups via word of mouth than we do from people who find us online!

 Social Action Has Value

-I recently stumbled on some awesome research from the guys at chompon.com about the value of social action.
+I recently stumbled on some awesome research from the people at chompon.com about the value of social action.
 You should read their case study, but here is a brief overview: